 On this page you define which requirements applicants must meet at each stage of your rental process.
-Locari automatically evaluates incoming applications against your criteria, calculates a score, and only contacts you for borderline cases.
+Locari automatically evaluates incoming applications against your active criteria and only contacts you for borderline cases.

-What Locari does automatically: Check applicant data and documents against your active criteria, calculate a score, start a clarification request for borderline cases, mark applicants who fail mandatory criteria for manual review.
-What you decide: Which criteria to activate, what weight and tolerance applies, and whether a borderline case is accepted or rejected.
+What Locari does automatically: Check applicant data and documents against your active criteria, calculate the fulfilment status, start a clarification request for borderline cases, mark applicants with an unmet requirement for manual review.
+What you decide: Which criteria to activate, what threshold and tolerance applies, and whether a borderline case is accepted or rejected.

 Common Tasks